tannewt/wa-law.org/house/2021-22/ENVI/README.md

 * [2SSB 5703](/bill/2021-22/sb/5703/) - Concerning the use of toxic chemicals in cosmetic products.
 * [SSB 5590](/bill/2021-22/sb/5590/) - Eliminating the 2022 expiration date of the marine resources advisory council.
 * [E2SSB 5885](/bill/2021-22/sb/5885/) - Concerning marine shoreline habitat. **233👍** **67👎** **4❓**
+* [SSB 5818](/bill/2021-22/sb/5818/) - Promoting housing construction in cities through amendments to and limiting appeals under the state environmental policy act and growth management act.

 See https://app.leg.wa.gov/csi/house for information about viewing and providing public testimony at committee meetings.